 Q: How do I start planning for a beach wedding?

-A: If you surf around my website you’ll find some helpful information about planning your wedding, especially by visiting the location pages under the “1) Check Availability” menu and by scrolling down this FAQ page.
+A: If you surf around my website you’ll find some helpful information about planning your wedding, especially by visiting the page “Gulf Coast Beaches“ menu and by scrolling down this FAQ page.
 Deciding on the location is probably the starting point, because at the beach lodging can be determined by its availability and seasonal price increases.
 So once you decide that you’ll be able to work out the other details, like securing lodging, marriage license information, etc.

 Q: Do you require premarital counseling?